Bruce Phillips

 System change still starts with people:

-• he cited the idea that around 5% of a population pushing consistently can force major change
+• 5% of a population pushing consistently can force major change

 AI: energy, water, and misinformation

-• data centres use large amounts of electricity and water (cooling)
+• Data centres use large amounts of electricity and water (for cooling)

-• he referenced a report (from “last week” in his timeline) suggesting the US is currently the worst for powering AI growth with fossil fuels, while many Chinese data centres are more renewables-powered (as he described it)
+• A recent report suggests that the US is currently the worst offender in powering AI growth with fossil fuels, while many Chinese data centres are more renewables-powered

-• he also flagged the misinformation risk: well-funded actors can use AI to generate huge volumes of misleading content, which can overwhelm public decision-making
+• There is, separately, an AI misinformation risk in the fight to deal with climate change: well-funded actors can use AI to generate huge volumes of misleading content, which can overwhelm public decision-making

-• he supports stronger regulation, and warned AI systems can make errors — especially risky for scientific work if used uncritically
+• Stronger regulation is required; and AI systems can make errors — especially risky for scientific work if used uncritically

-He also noted his own institute uses advanced computing/AI for research — but powered by renewables and with waste heat used efficiently (campus heating).
+The Potsdam Institute itself uses advanced computing/AI for research — but powered by renewables and with waste heat used efficiently (e.g. for campus heating).

 How to talk to friends and family (without triggering backlash)